mikaelbr/immutable-memo/README.md

 Uses a pre-defined function for equal comparison with `React.memo` for creating functions for memoization with immutable data structures (Immutable.js).

+This project is based on the `shouldComponentUpdate` function of [Omniscient.js](https://github.com/omniscientjs/omniscient)

 Will not rerender if equal immutable data structures between renders.
 But will render if it has children.